 Data-Driven Operations Improve ED Efficiency

-Emergency departments (ED) provide care for a staggering 145 million patients a year.
-Improving throughput times remains a top priority for hospitals as overcrowding and long wait times can lead to potential safety events and dissatisfaction with care.
-To improve ED throughput, Orlando Regional Medical Center (ORMC) assembled an improvement team to analyze the problem, utilizing data analytics and staff feedback to help identify a series of workflow changes designed to improve ED throughput and improve care delivery.
+Emergency departments (ED) provide care for 145 million patients a year.
+Improving throughput times is a top priority for hospitals to reduce overcrowding, long wait times, and safety concerns.
+To improve ED throughput, Orlando Regional Medical Center assembled an improvement team to analyze the problem, utilizing data analytics to help identify workflow changes designed to improve ED throughput and care delivery.

 Downloads